 With two straight national titles and a winning streak of 18 games, Blaik challenged the 1946 team to carry on: "You are the champions," he told them.
 "From you, people expect only perfect performance.
 Even to try to approach what they expect, you must remain a team."

 The Cadets faced their first tough test in an Oklahoma team coached by Jim Tatum and just beginning to run the Split-T offense that would become the Sooners' trademark.
 Blanchard had injured his knee the week before against Villanova, and was unable to play against Tatum, his second cousin.

-True to the tradition of modern-day Super Bowls, the game could not possibly live up to its billing, ending in a 0-0 tie.
-It had its moments, though - in the second quarter, Notre Dame was stopped at the Army four, and in the third quarter, Blanchard broke loose for a gain of 31 yards into Irish territory before Lujack - an All-American as a quarterback but also a great defensive back - caught him.
+True to the tradition of most modern-day Super Bowls, the game could not possibly live up to its billing, and ended in a 0-0 tie.
+It had its moments, though - in the second quarter, Notre Dame was stopped at the Army four, and in the third quarter, Blanchard broke loose for 31 yards into Irish territory before Lujack - an All-American as a quarterback but also a great defensive back - brought him down.